 It should be far, far better if the horrible tile-laying expert just is absent rather than feigning good at a distance

 The carport-maker's very absent passions for a lot of work are never seen as his great ones among those who contract him.

-It can be safer and work better to blame one's carpenters when their important jobs are over, and keeping some distance since.
+It can be safer and work better to blame one's carpenters when their important jobs are over and to keep some distance after that again. ✪

 To be good to hired hands tends to bring about their absence later on.